The earth needs a covering, just like our bodies need skin.

 I have tried this method in my garden.
 I used to spend SO MUCH TIME weeding and still never being able to stay ahead of them.
 Then we put paper and grass clippings just in the paths and suddenly I felt like I could breathe.
 Like a weight was lifted off of my shoulders.
 What a relief!

-I will write more about this important topic later.
-For now, I wanted to share with you the basics.
+The moral of the story of this post is to keep the earth’s skin covered!
 Use a THICK layer of organic material on top of your garden and you will have a drastic reduction in weeds, need to water less, and have much more fertile soil!
 Sounds great to me!